-This easy no fry eggplant parmesan is the best homemade Italian dinner.
-Sliced eggplant is breaded and baked till crispy.
-Then, they are layered with marinara sauce and both mozzarella and parmesan cheeses!
+This crispy No-Fry Baked Eggplant Parmesan Recipe is the best homemade Italian dinner.
+Sliced eggplant is breaded and baked until crispy and golden brown with homemade marinara sauce and plenty of cheese.

-One of my husband's favorite dishes is homemade eggplant parm.
-We started baking the eggplant in the oven instead of frying and it's our new favorite.
+Eggplant parm is one of my family's favorite Sunday dinner dishes.
+We started making this baked version in the oven instead of frying for a quicker, slightly lightened-up recipe, and it quickly became a new favorite.
 Not only is it less messy, but breaded baked eggplant stays super crispy.

 Jump to: